mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 1. you can use Amazon EBS for EC2 instances
 2. Amazon Elastic File systems (AWS EFS) provices network-attached shared file storage using the NFX v4 protocol.

+Amazon EFS provides a simple, scalable, elastic file system for Linux-based workloads for use with AWS Cloud services and onpremises resources.

+It is designed to provide massively parallel shared access to thousands of Amazon EC2 instances, enabling your applications to achieve high levels of aggregate throughput and IOPS with consistent low latencies.

+Amazon EFS is a regional service storing data within and across multiple Availability Zones (AZs) for high availability and durability.

 ### Buckets

 1. Buckets are a simple flat structure.
 You can have multiple buckets, but cannot have a sub-bucket.